voyager1winterberry/cse372-01srs/softwareRequirementsSpecification.md

 ### 1.3.4 Limitations <a name="1.3.4-limitations" />
+This section will focus on providing a general decription of of any aspect of project that could result in a supply or hardware restiction limitation.
 #### 1.3.4.1 Regulatory Requirements and Policies <a name="1.3.4.1-regulatory-requirements-and-policies" />
 HIPPA / GDPR - Restrictions on collecting personal information.
 Important to be transparent.
 Ensure that personal information does not have to be given to operate, only given voluntarily.
 Personal trainers need to be qualified and licensed.
 #### 1.3.4.2 Hardware Limitations (e.g. signal timing requirements) <a name="1.3.4.2-hardware-limitations" />